OfficeDev/office-js-docs-pr.zh-cn/docs/tutorials/excel-tutorial-create-custom-functions.md

         // Note: in case of an error, the returned rejected Promise
         //    will be bubbled up to Excel to indicate an error.
     }

+> [!NOTE]
+> In the January Insiders 1901 Build, there is a bug preventing fetch calls from executing which will result in #VALUE!.
+> To workaround this please use the [XMLHTTPRequest API](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime#requesting-external-data) to make the web request.

 3. In **customfunctions.js**, locate the line `CustomFunctions.associate("INCREMENT", increment);`.
 Add the following line of code immediately after that line, and save the file.